 Until the past decade, most children born with clubfoot in low- and middle-income countries were not treated due to the complexity of surgery and limited access to safe services.
 (Surgery became the popular option in the 1950-70’s but caused considerable health issues later in life; the feet tend to become stiff, weak and painful, often resulting in the need for additional surgeries.)

-When the non-surgical Ponseti Method (endorsed by the American Academy of Pediatrics and the National Institutes of Health) became the orthopedic standard for treating clubfoot in 2005, a global movement was born.
+When the non-surgical Ponseti method became the orthopedic standard for treating clubfoot around 2005, a global movement was born.
 This method provides full mobility in 95% of cases.

 It requires a series of casts to gently manipulate the feet, a simple outpatient procedure to release the Achilles tendon, and afterwards, a brace worn while sleeping at night to prevent relapse (following an initial three-month period when it is used for 23 hours/day).
 The simplicity of this non-invasive treatment is ideal for low-resource settings.